smpio/kubernator/README.md

 ### Notifications

 Every error and warning shows itself in a floating message on the right top side of the window.
 Errors are red and don't vanish automatically as warnings do.
-An example of concurrent edits of the same obect:
+An example of concurrent edits of the same object:

 ![Notifications: Overview](screenshots/notifications-overview.gif)